prisma-labs/graphqlgen/README.md

 - Models are **not necessarily** 1-to-1 mappings to your database structures, **but can be**.
 - Models are **not necessarily** the types from your GraphQL schema, **but can be**.

-When starting a new project, it is often the case that models look _very_ similar to database structures as well as to the types in your GraphQL schema.
-Only as a project grows, it is often useful to decouple the TypeScript representation of an object from its underlying database structure.
+When starting a new project, it is often the case that models look _very_ similar to to the SDL types in your GraphQL schema.
+Only as a project grows, it is often useful to decouple the TypeScript representation of an object from the way it's exposed through the API.

-Consider an example where you have a `User` table in your database that has a `password` column.
-The `password` field most likely wouldn't be represented on the `User` instance you want to work with in your TypeScript code because this information should not be exposed.
-In that case, the model differs from the database representation (and might similarly differ from its definition in the GraphQL schema).
+Consider an example where you have a `User` model with a `password` field.
+The `password` field most likely should not be exposed through the API, but it's still required within yout code.
+In that case, the model differs from the SDL type representation in the GraphQL schema.

 ### Layouts